Why Swaddle a Baby?

 Picking the Right Swaddling Blanket

 The right kind of swaddling blanket is light, breathable and thin.
-This Aden & Anais bamboo swaddle blanket pack is a bright, cheerful example.
+Aden & Anais swaddle blankets are a bright, cheerful example.
 The three blankets are over-sized, as swaddle blankets should be, because you’ll need a large blanket to continue swaddling as your baby grows.
 These pretty swaddle blankets offer a range of alternative choices.
 Some are made of organic fabric to avoid any possibility of irritating baby’s sensitive skin.